mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/beta-jenkins/4.0.0-2.204.2-beta/custom-install/index.md

 navigationTitle:  Customizing your install
 title: Customizing your install
 menuWeight: 20
-excerpt:
+excerpt: The Jenkins for DC/OS package accepts a range of custom configuration parameters at install.
 featureMaturity:
 enterprise: false
 ---
 # About customizing your installation parameters

-The Jenkins for DC/OS package accepts a range of configuration parameters at install.
+The Jenkins for DC/OS package accepts a range of custom configuration parameters at install.

 By default, Jenkins for DC/OS uses a `/tmp` directory on the local host to store its configuration and build data.
 At a minimum, you should change this before going into production.
 We recommend setting up a shared file system.
 Alternatively, you can pin to an agent.